If you are interested & require further information, we will email you a copy of the programme brochure.

 Welcome to The Distribution Function within Fund Management Companies masterclass, which is offered through IOB a recognised college of UCD.

-Successful distribution of investment funds is critical to a successful fund management business.
+Successful distribution of investment funds is so often not fully understoond and yet it is critical to a successful fund management business.
 However, distributing funds can be complex, particularly for widely distributed funds through multiple channels and in multiple jurisdictions.
 Distribution will give rise to various types of risks.

 The Central Bank of Ireland identified distribution as one of the six managerial functions within a Fund Management Company and outlined the role of the Designated Person in relation to that function as well as the role of the Directors.
 Indeed globally, we see an increasing focus on distribution strategies, not least because of regulatory attention on funds fees and costs.